 As the holy and sacred lake in Tibet, Namtso is one of the important sites of pilgrimage.
 Pilgrims from the Tibetan Plateau keep coming here every year, especially in the Sheep Year of Tibetan Calendar, when thousands of pilgrims undergo the hardships to pay their homage to the holy lake, in the April month of Tibetan Lunar Calendar.
 There are different ways for Namtso Lake Kora, including car-driving (about 2 days), trekking with prayer wheel rolling or walk with prostrate kowtow, which will last 20-30 days to finish one round.
 There is another pilgrimage way- Trekking the Tashi peninsula, which only takes several hours to complete one round.

 Known for its natural scenery, Namtso Lake is an ideal destination for photography and from May to September are the best months to take the extraordinary pictures.
-Among the different stunning views, the twinkling stars over the night sky and the stunning sunrise are the scenic splendors and more jaw-dropping in the early morning.
+Among the different stunning views, the twinkling stars over the night sky and the stunning sunrise or sunset are the scenic splendors and more jaw-dropping.
 Therefore, for photographers and amateurs, stay overnight to catch the beauty is worthwhile.

 Useful Travel Tips